 Each kit is different, but typical parameters analyzed by the Water Survey’s chemists include calcium, magnesium, iron, arsenic, manganese, sodium, hardness, total dissolved solids, alkalinity, color, turbidity, fluoride, chloride, nitrate, and sulfate.
 The lab also can test lead levels.

 Analysis data from private wells are entered in the Water Survey’s groundwater database, helping to paint a more accurate picture of groundwater quality across the state.

 Once all analyses are complete, the lab’s staff will send you a report (via email or U.S. mail) and will flag points of interest.
 While the Water Survey’s chemists aren’t water treatment specialists, they can offer general recommendations such as:

 - Your water is very hard.
 You may want to consider installing a water softener.

 - Your water has a level of lead that is above the EPA recommended concentration.
 You should consider flushing your water before using it for cooking or drinking, or you may want to use bottled water.

 - Your water has arsenic at a concentration that is above the EPA recommended limit.
 You may want to install a treatment that will reduce the arsenic in your water.

 - Your water has a level of nitrate that is above the EPA recommended value.
 Nitrate can be an indication that surface water is entering the well.
 You may want to have your water tested for bacteria, which can also enter the well if surface water is getting in.
 Also, you may want to consider treating your well with chlorine.
 If you find you have a bacteria problem, you way want to contact a well specialist to see why surface water is entering the well and solve this problem.

-You also can follow up with the Public Service Lab if you have questions about the report.
+You also can follow up with the lab if you have questions about the report.
 Depending on what the testing reveals, you may want to work with a professional water treatment specialist.

 If you would like to have the Water Survey test your water, contact our chemists at 217-300-7420.